Difference between MBA, Masters in Fin ...

 & & {\text{Foreign incursion forced the}\\ \text{Yup’ik to change some conventions.}} \\ \hline & & {\text{Alaska was not the original}\\ \text{homeland of the Yup’ik.}} \end{array}}$$

-This is a fairly short reading comprehension passage, but with a lot of detail.
-Remember always that when addressing questions that have to do with inference (This is illustrated more in critical reasoning and reading comprehension discussions), we have to stick to things that are guaranteed to be true or guaranteed to be false.
-If something is possible but not certain, that is not going to be our answer.
+This is a reasonably short reading comprehension passage but with much detail.
+Remember always that when addressing questions related to inference (This is illustrated more in critical reasoning and reading comprehension discussions), we have to stick to things guaranteed to be accurate or false.
+If something is possible but not sure, that will not be our answer.
 If something is extreme, that is going to be our answer.

-Starting with our very first statement, “The Russians were the first non-natives to encounter the Yup’ik.”
-We see that Russians came to Alaska at the beginning of the 19th century, but that doesn’t mean that they were the first non-natives to encounter the Yup’ik.
+Our first statement was, “The Russians were the first non-natives to encounter the Yup’ik.”
+Russians came to Alaska at the beginning of the 19th century, but that doesn’t mean they were the first non-natives to encounter the Yup’ik.

 The third statement, “War was a common occurrence within Yup’ik factions.”
 This is quite challenging.
-We have read about violent confrontations, and bow and arrow warfare.
+We have read about violent confrontations and bow-and-arrow warfare.
 What we don’t know about is the Yup’ik factions.
-Without more information, we can’t say whether this is true or false.
+We can’t say whether this is true or false without more information.

 For the fourth statement, “Foreign incursion forced the Yup’ik to change some conventions.”
-Bow and arrow warfare was widely prevalent among the Yup’ik, it did not end until the Russians came to Alaska.
-The Russians being the foreigners, came into Alaska, and that foreign incursion made them stop their bow-and-arrow warfare.
+Bow and arrow warfare was widely prevalent among the Yup’ik, not ending until the Russians came to Alaska.
+The Russians, the foreigners, came into Alaska, and that foreign incursion made them stop their bow-and-arrow warfare.
 This statement is guaranteed to be true.

 For the fifth statement, “Alaska was not the original homeland of the Yup’ik.”
-We pick up around 1800, we cannot make any sort of absolute inferences about what was or was not the original homeland of the Yup’ik.
+We pick up around 1800; we cannot make any absolute inferences about what was or was not the original homeland of the Yup’ik.

-Make sure you are taking notes and scratching out on your scratchpad what your answers are using check marks and X marks.
+Make sure you are taking notes and scratching out what your answers are on your scratchpad using check marks and X marks.
 Be very deliberate with these questions.
-However, this is a perfect example of the kind of questions that you might sacrifice for time if you are behind pace in the integrated reasoning section because it has a lot of detail, you have to read very carefully, and make defined inferences.
+However, this is a perfect example of the questions you might sacrifice for time if you are behind pace in the integrated reasoning section because it has a lot of detail; you must read very carefully and make defined inferences.
 It is a time-consuming endeavor.

-Step 1 – Read and identify the question task to determine which verbal or quantitative tactics are applicable to that particular problem.
+Step 1 – Read and identify the question task to determine which verbal or quantitative tactics apply to that problem.

 Step 2 – Read what you need to address the question task.
 Read carefully to note problem-solving or Verbal details as required.